-It’s a UNESCO World Heritage site, along with the nearby Jerónimos Monestry.
-It as originally built on an outcropping of rocks but has as the shoreline next to it has changed over time it is now very close to the riverbank and at low tide it looks completely connected.
+It’s a UNESCO World Heritage site, along with the nearby Jerónimos Monastery.
+It was originally built on an outcropping of rocks but has as the shoreline next to it has changed over time it is now very close to the riverbank and at low tide, it looks completely connected.
 Once involved in defending the city against foreign ships, it’s now one of the most popular things to see in Lisbon.

 Cork products are everywhere